Tubig at Langis

-Synopsis
+Premise

 Season 1

 Tubig at Langis began with Irene (Cristine Reyes), a good and responsible daughter, being made pregnant by Jaime (Victor Silayan).
 Meanwhile, Jaime didn't tell Irene that he was a married man and had a family of his own residing in Australia.
 He decided to leave Irene and their child, Mico (Miguel Vergara), behind, forcing her to raise him on her own.

 After five years, Irene has moved on and reconnected with her high school sweetheart, Natoy (Zanjoe Marudo).
 They got married but failed to conceive a child after many attempts.
 On the other hand, Natoy's family could not accept Irene because she has a child from her previous relationship.
 One day, Irene and Natoy consulted a doctor because she began showing signs of pregnancy.
 At first, the doctor declared that Irene was pregnant, but on the second ultrasound, the doctor found out that the baby did not have a heartbeat anymore, as Irene had a miscarriage.

 Meanwhile, Jaime returned to Irene at a party that Irene organized for Conching (Vivian Velez).
 Then, the friends of Conching took a group picture but after they have taken a look at it, they saw Jaime hugging Irene whom they mislead as the third party.
 Conching then showed Natoy the photo, urging him to follow Irene.
 After he followed Irene, he saw Jaime holding Irene's hand.
 After what he saw, he went to Clara (Isabelle Daza) drunk and he accidentally got Clara pregnant.

 Irene then saw Clara and Natoy at an apartment that Natoy bought for Clara because her father was always hurting her.
 Natoy then told Irene the truth that he and Clara will be having a child.
 When Irene's father, Domeng (Lito Pimentel) and Tope (Marco Gumabao) knew about Natoy's unfaithfulness, he immediately went to Natoy's house to confront him because of lying to Irene.
 While Domeng was hitting Natoy, Conching had a heart attack, causing her to die.
 Lucy (Dionne Monsanto), Conching's middle child, wants justice for what happened to her mom so she filed cases against Tope and Domeng.
 Tope was released from prison because it was proven that he was only there to stop Domeng from confronting Natoy.

 At the court trial about cases filed against Domeng, Lucy's testimonies were first, but Lucy lied about the case.
 She said that Domeng hit Natoy and Conching that caused Conching's heart attack.
 On the second day of court, Natoy testified for Irene saying that he was the only one that Domeng attacked, that he did not touch Conching.
 Irene has finally forgiven Natoy for what he did.
 On the other hand, Clara kept bragging about her baby to Irene and told her that wedding papers were the only reason why Natoy was still with Irene.